microsoft/vscode-eslint/README.md

 This section describes major releases and their improvements.
 For a detailed list of changes please refer to the [change log](./CHANGELOG.md).

+### Version 2.2.0

+Added support for ESLint V8.0 Beta.
+This release also switch to the ESLint class API that got introduced in version 7.
+In addition the rules taken into consideration during code action on save can now be configured.

 ### Version 2.1.22

 Adapt VS Code's workspace trust model.
 As a consequence the custom dialog ESLint introduced in version `2.1.7` got removed.
 In addition the `off` value got added to the eslint rule customization support.